Djinndealer/BOW/README.md

 # BOW
-This is a body of work that will contain my development and websites
+This is a body of work that will contain my development and websites.
+Developing full stack websites